 - Baseline electroencephalogram (EEG).
 In this test, electrodes are placed on the scalp to measure electrical activity produced by the brain when you're not experiencing a seizure.
-Patterns in this activity can suggest general areas of the brain that may be affected.
+This test can suggest general areas of the brain that may be affected.

 - Video EEG.
 A continuous EEG with video monitoring records your seizures as they occur.
 Because your seizure medications have to be reduced or temporarily stopped so that seizures will occur, you'll be admitted to the hospital for this test.
-Correlating the changes in your EEG with your body's movements during a seizure helps pinpoint the area of your brain in which your seizures are starting.
+Evaluating the changes in your EEG with your body's movements during a seizure helps pinpoint the area of your brain in which your seizures are starting.